 An array is a data structure that stores a collection of items of the same type, such as integers or strings.
 These items are stored contiguously, much like a row of numbered lockers.
 Each item in an array can be quickly accessed using its index allowing for efficient retrieval and modification of data.

 Arrays offer many operations that allow us to work with data efficiently.
 Because array elements are stored together in memory, some operations are very fast, while others require more work.
-The following table provides a comprehensive overview of array operations:
+Here is an overview of array operations:

 def reverse(array: List[int]) -> List[int]: